Do you face challenging behaviors or difficult people in your life?

 Through playing the scenario and discussion, participants arrrive at the conclusions themselves: giving people instructions generates resistance.
 Asking questions invites cooperation.
 Research indicates that our brains respond differently to statements and to questions.
 A query generates serotonin which relaxes the brain sufficiently to think of response.
 MRI studies also show that hearing questions generates response in the reward systems.

 Giving people instructions generates resistance.

 Asking questions invites cooperation.

-This Introduction to Positive Discipline provides a taster of the numerous aids to build relationships that respect BOTH the framework-need of the parents and the connection-needs of the children, and to leaders and team-members for professional settings.
+This introduction to emotional intelligence provides a taster of the numerous aids to build relationships that respect BOTH the performance results needed for managers and the connection-needs of the employees.

 Contact me to find out more and to plan a taster event for your network.